-Kim Anderson is entering his second year as head basketball coach at Pittsburg State University.
+Kim Anderson is entering his third year as head basketball coach at Pittsburg State University.

 Anderson was hired as the 15th head coach in program history on April 10, 2017, after serving the previous three seasons as head basketball coach at his alma mater, the University of Missouri.